jamesrwhite/minicron/README.md

 - Validation and error handling improvements
 - Documentation improvements.
 Find something confusing or unexpected, let me know and I'll add or improve documentation for it!
 - Look for ````TODO:```` notices littered around the code, I'm trying to convert them all to issues but there are a lot..
-- Code refactoring, I had to have 0.1 ready by a certain deadline so some parts are far from perfect.
+- Code refactoring, I had to have 0.1 ready by a certain deadline so some parts are far from perfect
 - UI improvements

 Support